Find and Keep Your Volunteers

 As the volunteer coordinator for a large hospice organization, I was challenged to recruit and retain volunteers to meet the companionship needs of over 400 patients and their families in rural Pennsylvania.
 The challenges of volunteer recruitment are unsurpassed in a hospice to say the least because the work of the volunteer is perceived as difficult, emotional, and often discouraging.
 But the truth is that the service is actually enveloped in personal rewards that are hard to compare to any other.

 Four steps, called NWUH, and pronounced new, will help you recruit and retain new individuals who will be a right fit for your program and who will make a difference both now and in the future in your organization.

 Step 1.
 Map Out Your Program's Needs

-I don't believe there is a more discouraging experience that for an enthusiastic, on-fire volunteer to arrive on the first day, ready to make a difference, only to find that no one really knows why they are there.
-Talk about extinguishing a fire!
+I don't believe there is a more discouraging experience than for an enthusiastic, on-fire volunteer to arrive on the first day, ready to make a difference, only to find that no one really knows why they are there.
+Talk about dousing a flame!
 This will do it every time.